 Do you ever get a sudden knot in your stomach for seemingly no reason and your mind starts to focus on all of the negative things that it possibly can?
 That is exactly what it feels like when I’m anxious.

 I don’t know about you, but anxiety hits me right in the stomach.
-I get a giant knot that feels like an anchor weighing me down.
+It’s a giant knot that feels like an anchor weighing me down.
 I can just be going about my business at work, feeling pretty content with life, and then all of a sudden a negative thought creeps into my head and BAM – there’s that knot.

 Isn’t it funny how things that happen in the mind can show up as physical feelings?